Juan Cataldi

-Juan Cataldi (born 17 December 1998) is an Argentine professional footballer who plays as an attacking midfielder for Greek Super League 2 club Ierapetra.
+Juan Cataldi (born 17 December 1998) is an Argentine professional footballer who plays as an attacking midfielder for Greek Super League 2 club Kalamata.

 He played his first match in the first division in the Argentine cup and then played matches in the same cup and in the local tournament.
 He was part of the team who played the final game against Rosario Central.
 When he was playing in Bolivar, he played in Copa Libertadores against Palmeiras and another two games in the same Cup.
 Also he played in Copa Sudamericana.

 Career

 Cataldi's career started in Gimnasia y Esgrima's system in 2002.
 He was moved into the club's first-team squad in July 2018, when he was picked to start in Copa Argentina encounters with Sportivo Belgrano and Olimpo; both of which were won 1–0.
 He made his professional league debut on 18 August during a defeat away to Banfield in the Primera División.
 He would make a further three appearances in that season for Gimnasia, though wouldn't appear competitively in 2019–20.
 On 3 August 2020, Cataldi left on loan to Bolivian football with Bolívar.
 He debuted in the Copa Libertadores versus Palmeiras on 1 October.

+In September 2021, he terminated his contract with Gimnasia y Esgrima La Plata and joined O.F.
+Ierapetra F.C. in the Greek Second Division.
+In September 2023, the transfer to Kalamata F.C. of the same Greek League will take place.